-Trade receivables are non-interest bearing and generally on 30-45 days credit terms.
-They are recognized at their original invoice amounts which represents their fair value on initial recognition.
+The trade receivables are non-interest bearing and are generally on 0 - 90 days term.
+They are recognized at their original invoice amounts which represent their fair values on initial recognition.
+The movement in allowance for expected credit losses of trade receivables computed based on lifetime ECL was as follows: